About the Position:

 Direct deposit of pay is required.

-Trial or probationary period may be required.
+Two year trial or probationary period may be required.

 Appointment subject to a suitability/fitness determination, as determined by a background investigation.